Travel and Adventure Show - Chicago

 Visit the following websites for additional information:

-Travelers can also learn more about campfire safety at www.SmokeyBear.com.
+Travelers can also learn more about campfire safety at smokeybear.com.

 In the event of a wildfire emergency, dial 911.
 Your call will be received by a safety dispatch officer and handled by the appropriate emergency personnel.

-For up-to-date information regarding the status of seasonal wildfires, visit The Wildfire Incident Information System, InciWeb, at http://inciweb.nwcg.gov/state/3/
+For up-to-date information regarding the status of seasonal wildfires, visit the Wildfire Incident Information System website.

-For up-to-date information regarding road conditions caused by seasonal wildfires, please visit The Arizona Department of Transportation's Roadway Conditions site at www.az511.com or call 888-411-ROAD.
+For up-to-date information regarding road conditions caused by seasonal wildfires, visit the Arizona Department of Transportation's Roadway Conditions website, or call (888) 411-ROAD.